A guide to building an Oracle NetSuite integration

 💡 Want to learn more about integrating with the Oracle NetSuite API?

-Get in touch with Codat to chat with our engineering team and get your questions answered.
+Get in touch with Codat to chat with our engineering team using the form below to get your questions answered.

-You can also jump into our docs to review the details of our universal API for small business data—or check out our complete guide to building best-in-class accounting integrations for your app.
+You can also jump into our docs to review the details of our business data APIs—or check out our complete guide to building best-in-class accounting integrations for your app.